 Many alcoholics and addicts mistakenly believe that if they could just stop using for a week or two they could stop using forever.
 In reality, they need therapy.
 In therapy, addicts examine their motivation, build skills to resist drug use, replace drug-using activities with constructive and rewarding non-drug-using activities, and improve problem-solving abilities.
 Additionally, therapy helps individuals to rebuild and re-learn family and social living patterns.

 7. Drug testing during treatment is important.

 Drugs are found everywhere, even in drug treatment.
 Whether treatment is offered on an outpatient, inpatient basis, or in a jail, drugs are available to individuals in treatment.
 This puts addicts in treatment at risk for reusing even while they are undergoing treatment.
 It also means that every individual in treatment should be monitored for drug treatment on an ongoing basis.
-In this manner treatment, plans may be modified to increase the chance of ultimate success.
+In this manner, treatment plans may be modified to increase the chance of success in recovery.

 8. People with a substance use disorder and mental health disorders should be treated for both at the same time.

 9. Addiction treatment works even for people who don’t choose it of their own free will.